Naira Abuse: Court Convicts Bobrisky, Fixes April 9 For Sentencing

 The prosecution then tendered the video, and the court admitted it without objection from the defence lawyer, Ayo Olumofin.

-In his allocutus, the convict pleaded with the court to tamper justice with mercy because he was unaware of the law that criminalises spraying of the Naira.
+In his allocutus, the convict pleaded with the court to temper justice with mercy because he was unaware of the law that criminalised abuse of the Naira.

 The convict also claimed he is a social media influencer with over five million followers.